-So whether you are looking to get off the beaten track or want to visit some of the most well-known gems, here are the top African destinations to visit in 2017!
+So whether you are looking to get off the beaten track or want to visit some of the most well-known gems, here are the top African countries to visit in 2017!

 1. Karamoja, Northern Uganda

-"Karamoja is best known for its past of violent cattle rustling and armed tribal resistance to strongmen like Idi Amin.
-However, the region has been stable for a couple years now, and is a wonderful destination for the intrepid traveler.
-The Karamojong live in big thatched villages, wear colorful hats, and are full of stories for their days as warriors.
-You can arrange a trip with Theo from Kara-Tunga Arts and Tours."
+“Karamoja is best known for its past of violent cattle rustling and armed tribal resistance to strongmen like Idi Amin.
+However, the region has been stable for a couple years now and is a wonderful destination for the intrepid traveller.
+The Karamojong live in big thatched villages, wear colourful hats, and are full of stories for their days as warriors.
+You can arrange a trip with Theo from Kara-Tunga Arts and Tours.”

 Mike McCaffrey – Nomadic by Nature

-Mike was born in China, and grew-up in San Francisco, but left in 2004 to live, work, and travel around the world.
-He have lived in Singapore as a student, Bolivia as a Peace Corps Volunteer, The Fiji Islands with The United Nations, Kenya as a Financial Technology Consultant, and in 2016 Mike took the year to road trip across Africa from Nairobi to Cape Town.
-He is constantly traveling for work, while working to travel, and has now visited over 70 countries, working in more than 20 of them.
+Mike was born in China, and grew up in San Francisco, but left in 2004 to live, work, and travel around the world.
+He has lived in Singapore as a student, Bolivia as a Peace Corps Volunteer, The Fiji Islands with The United Nations, Kenya as a Financial Technology Consultant, and in 2016 Mike took the year to road trip across Africa from Nairobi to Cape Town.
+He is constantly travelling for work, while working to travel, and has now visited over 70 countries, working in more than 20 of them.

 2. Etosha National Park, Namibia